 Leo believed, as Peter the Apostle did, that the church founded by Jesus had a future, despite the perilous circumstances it faced.
 As Bishop of Rome, he encouraged the bishops of the western church to hold on.
-In great suffering, he found his support in the Passion of Jesus Christ.
+He found his support in the Passion of Jesus Christ.
 Here’s one of my favorite quotes from him:

 “True reverence for the Lord’s passion means fixing the eyes of our heart on Jesus crucified and recognizing in him our own humanity…Who cannot recognize in Christ his own infirmities?
 Who would not recognize that Christ’s eating and sleeping, his sadness and his shedding of tears of love are marks of the nature of a slave?